-Finally, we mention that viewing our studied learning setup with disjoint datasets along the clients and rounds as some form of distributed \emph{semi-online} process, our Theorem~\ref{th:generalPB} may be seen as a suitable distributed version of the PAC-Bayes bound of \citep{HaddoucheOnlinePAC2022} established therein for a centralized \emph{online-learning} problem.
-Note that a direct extension of the result of \citep{HaddoucheOnlinePAC2022} to our distributed setup would imply considering the generalization error of client $k$ at round $r$ with respect to the intermediate aggregated model $\overbar{w}_k^{(r)}$, not the final $\overbar{w}_k^{(R)}$ as we do.
+Finally, by viewing our studied learning setup with disjoint datasets along the clients and rounds as some form of distributed \emph{semi-online} process, Theorem~\ref{th:generalPB} may be seen as a suitable distributed version of the PAC-Bayes bound of \citet{HaddoucheOnlinePAC2022} established therein for a centralized \emph{online-learning} setup.
+Note that a direct extension of that result to our distributed setup would imply considering the generalization error of client $k$ at round $r$ with respect to the intermediate aggregated model $\overbar{W}_k^{(r)}$, not the final $\overbar{W}_k^{(R)}$ as we do.
 In fact, in that case, the problem reduces to an easier virtual one-round setup that was also studied in~\citep{Barnes2022,barnes2022improved} for Bregman divergences losses and linear and local Gaussian models; but at the expense of analyzing alternate quantity in place of the true generalization error~\eqref{definition-generalization-error} that we study.

 We now present a more general, \textit{lossy}, version of the bound of Theorem~\ref{th:generalPB}.
 The improvement is allowed by introducing a proper \textit{lossy compression} that is defined formally below into the bound.
 This prevents the new bound from taking large values for deterministic algorithms with continuous hypothesis spaces.